 Each month in Peru offers something different than the last - learn about what February offers.

-Peru is one of the rainiest months in the Sacred Valley, so the government closes the Inca Trail during this time for repairs.
+Peru is one of the rainiest months in the Sacred Valley, and as such the government closes the Inca Trail during this time for repairs.
 However, if you’re visiting in February, not all is lost.
 Machu Picchu remains open and accessible by train.
-While the highlands are at their wettest, peak summer season hits the coast.
+While the highlands are at their wettest, the peak summer season hits the coast.
 Lima and Mancora see little rainfall and prime swimming (and beach-lazing) conditions.

 In addition, February is the season of festivals.
 Carnaval takes place across the country during the few days before Lent, generally in late February.